 Today, the RRI continues to evolve, integrating new econometric methods, and methods from spatial analysis and data science, while continuing to form multidisciplinary partnerships that enable the RRI to remain at the cusp of cutting-edge research for regional science and regional labor economics.
 We are especially interested in research that helps to foster economic growth and to support workforce and community development.
 While our research interests span the globe, most of our research focuses on predominantly rural regions in the U.S. with an emphasis on West Virginia and our own Appalachian region.

-We have a core of regional science faculty within the Institute, Faculty Research Associates across campus representing twelve departments and five colleges, an extended network of scholars throughout the United States and abroad, and an outstanding group of graduate students.
+The RRI has a core of researchers within the Institute, including faculty, staff, and graduate students; Faculty Research Associates across campus; and an extended network of scholars throughout the United States and abroad.

 We invite you to browse our site and to